fuglaro/filet-cloud/README.md

 # filet-cloud-web
 Web portal for Filet-Cloud

+This is a simple webpage exposing a cloud storage solution, which sits on top of an SFTP server.

 ## Future Work
 * More content viewers (with editors):
 	* md and other text files